Ordered Patch Theory

 7.2 Does Not Dissolve the Hard Problem

-Corollary T-13b locates will and consciousness at the same structural address but does not explain why either feels like something.
+Corollary T-13b traces the phenomenal residual and the internal opacity of selection to the same self-channel capacity gap but does not explain why anything feels like something.
 The Hard Problem (preprint §8.1) remains a primitive.
-What T-13b establishes is the unity of the two mysteries — a simplification, not a solution.
+What T-13b establishes is the unity of source of the two mysteries — a simplification, not a solution.

 7.3 Equations Unchanged